What is Chronic Wasting Disease?

 Is controlling CWD an option?

-In short, no. Preventing CWD is really the only effective means of controlling the disease.
+In short, no. Preventing CWD from entering an area is really the only effective means of controlling the disease.
 The prion is extremely resistant to control mechanisms and, to date, no method has successfully destroyed the prion and eradicated the disease from infected areas.

 Further, once CWD is introduced to an area, attempts to contain the disease—including monitoring herds, testing deer, culling herds, containing infected populations, and enforcing strict carcass disposal and importation rules—are both extremely costly and controversial.